logancyang/obsidian-copilot/README.md

 <details>
   <summary>"context_length_exceeded"</summary>

   - GPT-3.5 has a 4096 context token limit, GPT-4 has 8K (there is a 32K one available to the public soon per OpenAI). **So if you set a big token limit in your Copilot setting, you could get this error.** Note that the prompts behind the scenes for Copilot commands can also take up tokens, so please limit your message length and max tokens to avoid this error.
-(For QA with Unlimited Context, use the "QA: Active Note" chain in the dropdown!
+(For QA with Unlimited Context, use the "QA" mode in the dropdown!
 Requires Copilot v2.1.0.)
   - Reference issue: https://github.com/logancyang/obsidian-copilot/issues/1#issuecomment-1542934569
 </details>
 <details>